ZAHIRULCSE/stsgitproject/README.md

-# Spring Boot Security Project with Thymeleaf, Hibernate and MySQL
+# SpringBoot PostComment SpringSecurity with Thymeleaf, Hibernate JPA and MySQL Project

 1) User can register.